See here for 'Costs and Funding' and 'Awards for Overseas Students'

 • a maintenance allowance sufficient for a single student

 This scheme is administered on behalf of the University of Cambridge and Magdalene College by the Board of Graduate Studies (for admission to the University) and the Cambridge Trusts (for funding).
 Further information, and application materials, are available in the University's Graduate Studies Prospectus.
-All applicants for admission to the University must complete and return a GRADSAF application form to the Board of Graduate Studies; applications must be completed by 2 December 2015.
+All applicants for admission to the University must complete and return a GRADSAF form to the Board of Graduate Studies; applications must be completed by 7 December 2016.

 Applications will first be assessed by the candidate's proposed Faculty or Department at the University.
 If successful, the candidate's application will be further reviewed by the Cambridge Trusts and Magdalene College.
-The scholarship will be tenable from 1 October 2016.
+In most cases, successful candidates will be informed by late June.